mmtftr/cmpe230-project1/ARCHITECTURE.md

 The first major component of ML2C, the scanner, simply does a linear traversal of the input MatLang source code and forms tokens out of the characters according to the lexical grammar of the MatLang language.
 An example of this for integer and float numerals:

-    let ch be the next character
-    if ch is a digit
+    define SCAN_NUMERAL
         let tk be a new token
-        while ch is a digit
-            add ch to tk
+        while the next character ch is a digit add ch to tk
-            let ch be the next character
         if ch is '.'
             add ch to tk
             let ch be the next character